CWML/research-data-management-cheat-sheet/README.md

 ##### Version Control

 ##### Documentation
+Documentation can include any notes and annotations related to your research data that make your data understandable to others (as well as your future self).
+Maintaining accurate and useful documentation can make the difference between your data being reusable in future research senarios or not.

+Take a look at this additional information about [Codebooks, Data Dictionaries & ReadMe Files](https://github.com/sauuyer/Med-Lib-Data-Classes/blob/master/data-documentation/research_data_documentation.pdf) and email medicaldata@yale.edu with any questions.

 ##### Data Storage
+When choosing a data storage solution, you should think about how often you will be using this data, if others will need to access this data too, how much a data storage solution will cost, the level of risk associated with your data, the size of your data, and more.
+[This interactive storage finder tool](https://storage-finder.yale.edu/) can help you navigate the various options available to you through Yale.

 ##### Data Security
 * How can you know which software are cleared for moderate or high risk data?
 (And what are the classifications of moderate or high risk data?)
 [Check with Yale Information Security](https://cybersecurity.yale.edu/approved-services)

+##### Data Preservation
+Data Preservation = Data Documentation + Data Security + Data Storage

 ### Reserach Data Management Lifecycle + Technology
 When you start to think about *how* you would actually engage with any of these steps, different technology aspects come into play, along with themes including version control, documentation, and operational data storage.